With my last 7 figure ecommerce business, I was really lazy about blogging. I started the blog early on using the free Blogger platform. Big mistake.

 It’s important to take the softly, softly approach to selling on your blog.
 Focus on providing information.
 Try and put yourself in your customer’s shoes and think about what they want to know.
 If your blog provides solutions it will be far easy to entice your customers to buy your products (or services).

-Get it right and your blog can be your holy grail driving tremendous amounts of traffic to your business.
+Get it right and blogging for business can be your holy grail driving tremendous amounts of traffic.
 Engaged, loyal customers…

 If you’ve enjoyed this post and found it useful, please sign up to my newsletter for further tips and advice.